globoglobito/Python-Guide/README.md

 ```

 ## Map and Reduce:
-Technically this is still part part functional programming, but this is more applicable for python than recursion and quite frankly is important to know.
+Technically this is still part functional programming, but this is more applicable for python than recursion and quite frankly is important to know.

 ### map: is a function that takes 2 arguments: another function and a collection of items. it will:
 1) Run the function on each item of the original collection

-2) Return a new colection containing the results (its an iterator so you need to convert it to something else to print it)
+2) Return a new collection containing the results (it’s an iterator so you need to convert it to something else to print it)

-3) This leaves the original colection unchanged
+3) This leaves the original collection unchanged

 ### Example 1: